rcsoccersim/manual/source/coach.rst

 coach.

-The language grammar developed below does not place restrictions on the length of the messages which can be sent to the server.
-However, for very practical reasons, any message in the standard language cannot be longer than 8154 characters (this is so the maximum message which should be sent to the player is 8K).
+The language grammar developed below does not place restrictions on the length of the messages that can be sent to the server.
+However, for very practical reasons, any message in the standard language cannot be longer than 8154 characters (this is so the maximum message that should be sent to the player is 8K).

-The first version of the coach language (Clang) was developped for server version7.x.
+The first version of the coach language (Clang) was developed for server version 7.x.
 For server version 8.x the language has been extended.
 Because of this, clients that want to receive messages from their coach have to explicitly advise the server, which version of CLang they support.
 This is done by sending